yumemio/duh/README.md

 ## Why

-I'm tired of staring blankly at the screen while running `du` to find out which directory is gobbling up the disk space, manually hitting `Ctrl-C` when it outgrows my patience.
+I'm tired of staring blankly at the screen while running `du` to find out which directory is gobbling up the disk space, manually hitting <kbd>Ctrl</kbd>-<kbd>C</kbd> when it outgrows my patience.

 Duh.